yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 triggering an untargeted or targeted classification.
-For that, we extract for each topic the word from WordNet classified with most confidence to that topic, and craft for each of the top most visited websites from CrUX all the corresponding subdomains quick evaluatiothat we classify with the Topics API.
+For that, we extract for each topic the word from WordNet classified with most confidence to that topic, and craft for each of the top most visited websites from CrUX all the corresponding subdomains that we classify with the Topics API.
 This results in 350 topics x 100 (quick evaluation) /or/ 10000 (complete evaluation) websites = 35k (quick evaluation) /or/ 3.5M (complete evaluation) subdomains total.

 The script automatically detects if WordNet was classified during experiment 1 (complete evaluation).
 If so, we can extract the list of top word for each